Select Your Classes

 - Sit in on the class you want on the first day of class Iit's polite to ask the instructor for permission first) and see if the instructor will then give you a permit to add the class.
 Don't forget that you still need to register for the class.
-(It is polite to ask the professor before the class meets.)

-- If you are trying to register for Chemistry or any course that has reserved seating, fill out the Permit Request form on the Chemistry Department website.
+- If you are trying to register for Chemistry, use the Chemistry Search Tool in AppalNet and fill out the Permit Request form on the Chemistry Department website.